Ketel Marte Player Props: Diamondbacks vs. Brewers

 Ketel Marte At The Plate

-- Marte leads Arizona with nine hits, batting .243 this season with six extra-base hits.

-- Marte enters this game on a six-game hitting streak.
-Over the course of his last outings, he's hitting .318 with one homer.
+- Marte enters this game on a seven-game hitting streak.
+Over the course of his last outings, he's hitting .381 with one homer.

-- Marte has picked up a hit in seven games this year (77.8%), including one multi-hit game.
+- In eight of 10 games this year (80.0%), Marte has reached via hit, and that includes multiple hits twice.

-- Marte has an RBI in one game this year, and it was more than one in that game.
+- Marte has driven in a run in one game this year, and it was more than one in that game.

-- In three of nine games this season, he has scored, including multiple runs once.
+- In four games this season (40.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.